Skip to main content

 Learning outcomes

 • LO7.
-Makes decisions, using ethical and professional reasoning.
+Makes decisions using ethical and professional reasoning.

-• RA10.
-Use the services equipment correctly.
+• LA10.
+Uses the service equipment correctly.

 • LO12.
 Apply the principles of ergonomics in real practice.